The Sachs Program statement on the Palestine Writes Literature Festival

 - An exhibit of art and photography

-We acknowledge the concerns that have been raised over some of the festival speakers.
-As we did not fund this programming, we will not comment directly on it.
-The Sachs Program supports projects that reflect our Priorities for Grantmaking and align with our Mission.
+The Sachs Program supports projects that reflect our priorities for grantmaking and align with our mission.
 We condemn all forms of discrimination.
-Equity, inclusivity, belonging, and antiracism are core values of our program, and we strive to center those values in all that we do.
+Equity, inclusivity, belonging, and anti-racism are core values of our program.

-The Sachs Program Mission Statement
+Sachs Program Mission Statement

-We aim to bolster marginalized peoples and elevate voices that have historically been silenced.
-We also seek to support artists and practitioners in the creation of work that grapples with current issues and ideas relevant to our time, as well as in contextualizing scholarly and historical research in topical ideas and innovative approaches to practice and pedagogy.
 Experimentation is a core value of The Sachs Program, as is collaboration within and across disciplinary and institutional boundaries.
-We are committed to a holistic approach for enriching the arts at Penn, investing in schools and centers, as well as in creative practitioners, and contributing to collective efforts for the growth and expansion of arts-driven activities and spaces.
+We are committed to a holistic approach to enriching the arts at Penn, investing in schools, centers, and creative practitioners, and contributing to collective efforts for the growth and expansion of arts-driven activities and spaces.

 The Sachs Program is also committed to cultivating meaningful partnerships between Penn and its surrounding communities and encouraging non-hierarchical artistic and intellectual exchange.
-The Sachs Program does not place greater value on one art form over another but rather aims to support a range of innovative and experimental practices across disciplines, departments, centers, creative groups, and peoples.
+The Sachs Program does not place greater value on one art form over another but aims to support a range of innovative and experimental practices across disciplines, departments, centers, creative groups, and peoples.